vibansal/med263/practical_week4.md

 python3.6 convert_vcf_tabular.py  KMT2D.ExAc.vcf > KMT2D.ExAc.simplified.csv
 ```

-If you are familiar with python,
-The csv file can be viewed in a text editor or loaded in a spreadsheet.
+The csv file can be viewed in a text editor or loaded as a spreadsheet.

 Using simple grep commands, we can count the number of LoF variant sites in this VCF file.
 LoF variants are of three types: stop_gain, splice_acceptor/splice_donor and frameshift.